GiorgiaTortora/napari-roi-registration/README.md

 ### Registration Widget

-1. Create a new Labels layer and draw one or more labels where you want to get a ROI (Region Of Interest).
+1. Create a new Labels layer and draw one or more labels where you want to select a ROI (Region Of Interest).
 Every color represent a different label which is a different ROI.

 ![raw](https://github.com/GiorgiaTortora/napari-roi-registration/blob/main/images/Picture1.png)